 "Okay," Ron said as they watched the sun rise even higher over the grounds.
 "Just remember, if you need us all you have to do is call."

-Melinda grinned, hugging her two best friends.
+Melinda grinned, hugging two of her best friends.

 Melinda smiled.
-She didn't know what fate had in store for her but she knew it wouldn't be an easy ride.
+She didn't know what fate had in store for her, but she knew it wouldn't be an easy ride.
 It might be one she didn't come back from.